DSilva27/gradient_cryoEM/README.md

 ```
 #Activate the previous conda env
 conda activate em2d_env

-# go into the develop branch
-git checkout develop

-#build the c++ code (FFTW needs to be installed)
-make

 #Create input parameters for images (e.g., number of pixels, pixel size etc).
 You should edit python/prep_parameters.py to set your own parameters
 python python/prep_input_files.py